 - 2000 level or above Statistics course

-I need to complete one or more of the prerequisite courses for the application, but I am not a USU undergraduate student seeking a bachelor’s degree.
-Can I take those courses at USU?
+I need to complete the statistics prerequisite courses for the application, but I am not a USU undergraduate student seeking a bachelor’s degree.
+Can I still take this course at USU?

 Yes.
-All prerequisite courses are offered at USU.
-If individuals are interested in taking courses through USU they apply as a non-degree seeking student.
+If individuals are interested in taking a qualifying statistics course through USU they apply as a non-degree seeking student.
 This is a quick, easy, and free process.
 Please apply to Utah State University.
 Once an account has been created and the individual has applied as a non-degree seeking student, they will be sent an email giving them an A number and the information they need to register for classes.
 Students can complete up to 15 credits as a non-degree seeking student.
 If help is needed with registering for an undergraduate course, students should contact an academic advisor in the relevant department.
-For example, if a student needs assistance registering for a psychology course, they will need to contact an Academic Advisor in the Department of Psychology.

-Does the School Counselor Education Program require a graduate entrance exam?
+Does the School Counseling Program require a graduate entrance exam?

 No. Policies of USU’s School of Graduate Studies state that students cannot use courses from a previous degree for a new degree.
-Students must complete all the required credits for the School Counselor Education Program.
+Students must complete all the required credits for the M.Ed. in School Counseling Program.

 I have extensive experience in the K-12 educational field as a professional educator.
 Does my experience count toward my internship hours?

-After I complete the School Counselor Education Program, do I automatically receive my Professional Educator License in K-12 School Counseling from the state of Utah?
+After I complete the M.Ed. in School Counseling Program, do I automatically receive my Professional Educator License in K-12 School Counseling from the state of Utah?

 Am I able to work full-time while completing this program?

-The School Counselor Education Program is a part-time program with evening courses.
+The M.Ed. in School Counseling Program is a part-time program with evening courses.
 Students complete 8 semesters of coursework.
-During the 5th semester of the program (spring semester of a student’s second year) students complete a 150-hour practicum.
+During the 5th semester of the program (spring semester of a student’s second year) students complete a 100-hour practicum.
 The final year of the program students complete a 600-hour internship.
 Both the practicum and internship must be completed in a K-12 setting during the school day.
 Many students do find success working full time during the first two years of the program (including the practicum).
 However, it is important for students to consider how their employment will work with these program requirements.

 Does USU’s master’s degree in school counseling allow me to become a counselor outside of a K-12 setting?

-The MEd earned through this program leads to licensure as a Professional School Counselor with the Utah State Board of Education.
+The MEd earned through this program leads to licensure as a Professional School Counselor in a K-12 setting with the Utah State Board of Education.
 It does not allow the holder of the degree to become licensed as any other type of mental health professional or other profession with similar licensing requirements.